-The Equality and Diversity officer records and monitors the number EQIA's being completed.
+The Equality and Diversity officer monitors the EQIA's that are submitted.
 Annual data is provided on training numbers, number of training sessions and type of sessions.
-The Equality and Diversity Officer and Programme Boards monitor and ensure that the EQIA process as part of planning for service and policy changes.
+The Equality and Diversity Officer and Programme Boards monitor and ensure that the EQIA process is part of planning for service and policy changes.
 EQIAs are published on our website alongside the Cabinet and Committees papers.